anquanscan/sec-tools/README.md

 [BlooketHack](https://github.com/kgsensei/BlooketHack): One of the First Blooket hacks online.
 [VanCleef](https://github.com/MauroEldritch/VanCleef): Exploit for CVE-2019-11881 (Rancher 2.1.4 Web Parameter Tampering)
 [joomscan](https://github.com/OWASP/joomscan): OWASP Joomla Vulnerability Scanner Project
 [PwnLnX](https://github.com/0xTRAW/PwnLnX): An advanced multi-threaded, multi-client python reverse shell for hacking linux systems.
 There's still more work to do so feel free to help out with the development.
 Disclaimer: This reverse shell should only be used in the lawful, remote administration of authorized systems.
 Accessing a computer network without authorization or permission is illegal.
+[recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers): All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.